Dawhan

-Dawhan Fran Urano da Purificação Oliveira (born 3 June 1996), simply known as Dawhan, is a Brazilian footballer who plays as a defensive midfielder or a centre back for Japanese club Gamba Osaka, on loan from Santa Rita.
+Dawhan Fran Urano da Purificação Oliveira (born 3 June 1996), simply known as Dawhan, is a Brazilian footballer who plays as a defensive midfielder or a centre-back for Chinese Super League club Beijing Guoan.

 Club career

 Born in Aracaju, Sergipe, Dawhan represented Vitória, Internacional and Corinthians as a youth, before making his senior debut while on loan at Corinthians' partner club Flamengo-SP in 2015.
 He subsequently returned to Timão's under-20 squad after the 2015 Campeonato Paulista Série A3, but left the club in the end of 2016 as his contract expired; he subsequently agreed to a deal with CSA.

 Dawhan featured regularly for CSA during the following seasons, achieving two consecutive promotions and reaching the Série A, aside from winning the 2017 Série C and two Campeonato Alagoano titles in a row.
 He made his top tier debut on 28 April 2019, starting in a 0–4 away loss against Ceará.

 After suffering relegation, Dawhan agreed to a contract with Ponte Preta for the 2020 season.
 On 20 July 2021, he returned to the top tier after signing for Juventude.

+On 2 February 2025, Chinese Super League side Beijing Guoan announced that Dawhan has completed the transfer to the club.